san99tiago/aws-cdk-ecs-api/README.md

 ## AWS Architecture Diagram :trophy:

-The AWS infrastructure solution is deployed with CDK-Python with the resources defined on the `cdk` folder:
+The AWS infrastructure solution is deployed with CDK-TypeScript with the resources defined on the `cdk` folder:

 <img src="assets/aws-cdk-ecs-api-architecture.png" width=80%> <br>